Master Arts & Cultural Management: FAQ

 The application deadlines depend on the certificate you choose.
 You find more information about the certificates, contents and deadlines here.

-How do you apply for the Masters programme Arts and Cultural Management?
+How can I apply for the Masters programme Arts and Cultural Management?

 You would have to submit your application via the online application system, here.